© Crown copyright 2011

 Does the VTS operate sales drives or bonus schemes?

-- explore significant changes in the VTS key metrics and statistics abnormal to the scheme average from the MOT reports and VTS Test Log, if used
+- explore significant changes in the VTS key metrics and statistics abnormal to the service average from the MOT reports and VTS Test Log, if used

-- whether NT(s) or other key staff are on contracts with bonus or incentive arrangements that could negatively affect behaviours in respect of the MOT scheme
+- whether tester(s) or other key staff are on contracts with bonus or incentive arrangements that could negatively affect behaviours in respect of the MOT service

 |Evidence of sales drives related to MOT test item spares.|